Sending in records

 Legal matters

-Please note that in supplying records to the BLS you confirm that you are giving the society permission to use and share them for purposes of research, conservation, education and planning and to make them publicly available on the NBN Atlas, and that you have the necessary permissions from landowners, commissioning bodies and other named recorders to do so.
-We share our data freely with national and regional organisations such as the RSPB, Plantlife, Natural England, NatureScot, National Resources Wales, and local record centres, and once on the NBN Atlas records may also be picked up by GBIF.
+a) that you are giving the society permission to use and share them for purposes of research, conservation, education and planning and to make them publicly available on websites such as the NBN Atlas and GBIF.
+We share our data freely with national and regional organisations such as the RSPB, Plantlife, Natural England, NatureScot, National Resources Wales and local record centres, with academic researchers including students, and with professional and amateur lichenologists.

 Further details are given in the BLS Data Policy.